 I’ve developed a teeny little extension for Google Chrome called Google SERP Counter.
 It does only one thing: It adds the position of a result next to the search results on Google.
 This is what that looks like:

 Want to try it out?
 Download Google SERP Counter on the Chrome Web Store.
 The code is also freely available on Github.com/MartijnOud/SERPCounter if you want to run it as an unpacked extension.

-The extension supports custom results per pages* and keeps track of the current page to display the correct position.
+The extension supports variable results per pages and keeps track of the last visited page to display the correct count.